-This roasted cauliflower salad is crunchy, sweet, sour, slightly spicy, nutty and creamy.
-The red wine vinegar, the maple syrup, the dijon mustard, the red grapes, the raisins all complement the cauliflower.
+This roasted cauliflower salad is crunchy, sweet, sour, slightly spicy, nutty, and creamy.
+The red wine vinegar, the maple syrup, the dijon mustard, the red grapes, and the raisins all complement the cauliflower.
 To this is added the creaminess of the cheddar and the nuttiness of the toasted almonds.

 This vinaigrette can be used for various salads.
-I love the mix of sweet, sour and the sharpness of the dijon mustard.
-I find it tastes absolutely delicious with roasted cauliflower.
+I love the mix of sweet, and sour and the sharpness of the dijon mustard.
+It tastes absolutely delicious with roasted cauliflower.
 I use it on green salads, but just add one tablespoon of olive oil before drizzling it on the greens.

 Mix everything well and then add the roasted cauliflower to the bowl.
 Toss well, so that all of the cauliflower gets coated with the vinaigrette and all the rest of the ingredients get combined.

 Now you are ready to enjoy your hearty roasted cauliflower salad.
 Serve with my grilled chicken thighs or any main of your choice.

 I love this salad, because it has so many variation possibilities:

 - Try using a different type of cheese.
 I have used feta, which gives it a really salty delicious flavour.
 I have tried it with Havarti, which made it really creamy.

 - Try using toasted chopped pecans or walnuts.
 If you are allergic to nuts, you can use roasted pumpkin seeds or sunflower seeds.
 Seeds are a very good way of adding nuttiness to a meal.